Tuesday

 The Government, represented by the Paymaster General and Minister for the Cabinet Office, introduced the House of Lords (Hereditary Peers) Bill, which aims to remove the right of hereditary peers to sit and vote in the House of Lords.
 The Minister argued that in the 21st century, it is indefensible for people to have a position in Parliament based solely on their ancestry.
 He stated that this reform is a matter of principle for the Government, committed to fairness and equality.

-The official opposition, led by the shadow Minister John Glen, responded by criticising the Bill as lacking ambition and being rushed through without proper scrutiny or cross-party engagement.
+The official opposition, led by the shadow Minister John Glen, responded by criticizing the Bill as lacking ambition and being rushed through without proper scrutiny or cross-party engagement.
 The opposition argued that this piecemeal reform should be part of a broader package of changes to the House of Lords, and expressed concern about the potential for the Government to pack the upper chamber with political appointees.